thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Raw Transaction Format.md

 | 00000000 ............................
 Locktime
 ```

-Note: currently the normal coinbase has 2 outputs (1 for the miner and 1 for the selected masternode).
+Note: currently the normal coinbase has 2 outputs (1 for the <<glossary:miner>> and 1 for the selected <<glossary:masternode>>).
 Superblocks ([superblock example](https://chainz.cryptoid.info/dash/block.dws?731104.htm)) have multiple outputs depending on the number of proposals being funded.